 Landfill Gas to become Renewable Natural Gas Fuel

 On October 21, 2022, Will County cut the ribbon on a brand new 20,000-square-foot RNG facility at the Prairie View Landfill in Wilmington.
-The plant sits on a 1.5-acre site making use of the same pipes that carried the gas generated by the waste to the former gas-to-electricity generators and the flare for excess methane to be burned off per US EPA regulations.
-The County decided to expand efforts to recover the gas and determined the most benefical effort was to build a state-of-the-art system to repurpose methane gas into fuel to replace diesel.
+The plant sits on a 1.5-acre site making use of the same pipes that carried the gas generated by the landfilled waste to the former gas-to-electricity generators and the landfill flares for excess methane to be burned off per US EPA regulations.
+The County decided to expand efforts to recover the gas and determined the most benefical effort was to build a state-of-the-art system to repurpose methane gas into transportation fuel as a replacement for fossil fuels, such as diesel.

 The RNG Plant upgrades the landfill gas into pipeline-quality gas, transferring it into

 renewable, revenue-generating transportation fuel.
-Will County continues to be on the cutting edge of sustainability and renewable energy – This plant is only the second in Illinois
+Will County continues to be on the cutting edge of sustainability and renewable energy – This plant was only the second in Illinois

 to operate and the first in the Chicagoland region.